 “Basically, we human beings, what we do is we tell stories.
 We tell stories about everything.”
 Raquel Rivera

 Literary Arts offer a unique way to engage and express, particularly in times when we are all looking to understand and better articulate our experiences and ways forward.
-ArtistsInspire’s published Authors, Poets, Screenplay Writers, Spoken Word Artists & Storytellers help students express their creativity and deepen their understandings of themselves, their experiences and world events.
-All our Artists are vetted for their professional work and experience engaging children and youth in oral and written literary activities.
-Our current Literary Artists include published authors, poets & spoken word Artists with diverse specialities and lived experiences:
+ArtistsInspire’s published Authors, Poets, Screenplay Writers, Spoken Word Artists & Storytellers help students express their creativity and deepen their understandings of themselves, their experiences and world events through writing workshops.
+All our Teaching Artists are vetted for their professional work and experience engaging children and youth in oral and writing workshop activities.
+Our current ELAN Artists specializing in Literary Arts include published authors, poets & spoken word artists with diverse specialities and lived experiences:

 When asked what Literary Arts brings to schools and students in these times, our Literary Artists are nothing if not articulate!
-Jason Selman responds that Literary Arts offers students a chance to say:
+Spoken Word and Teaching Artist Jason Selman responds that Literary Arts offers students a chance to say:

 “This is my story; this is what I’m going through; this is what I’m thinking about as we’re in this really peculiar time.
 They get a chance to voice how they feel and talk with someone about it and transfer that into art, into writing, into spoken word, into something that has a life of its own.”

-From another angle, author Raquel Rivera views engaging with teachers as a collaborative effort to create an experience that is helpful to them.
+From another angle, Author and Teaching Artist Raquel Rivera views engaging with teachers on writing workshops as a collaborative effort to create an experience that is helpful to them.
 As she says: “The questions I ask (teachers) are: ‘Is there something you need?
 Is there some way I can support you in what you’re doing with the class already?’
 It’s kind of an exchange, a creative experience, in support of whatever the teacher’s curricular needs may be.
 Basically we can do anything together.”

 In addition, Raquel says: “Being able to articulate our own stories, our own ideas is a huge life skill as each of us go through trying to figure out the ultimate questions: ‘Who am I and where do I fit?’
 This is what the Literary Arts brings to any segment of the curriculum, a kind of ability to articulate our unique thoughts, hopefully for the betterment of everybody.
 These things apply to texts, to emails, to social media, to school projects of course, and finally to our own sort of thinking…our own journals where we ask ourselves the deep personal questions that help us guide us through this very complicated world that we have here.”